 Professor of Historical Anthropology

-Director of Graduate Studies and Chair of the PhD Committee for the Division of Social Anthropology
+Director of Graduate Education and Chair, PhD Committee - Social Anthropology

 Susan Bayly is accepting applications for PhD students.